YongoDavid/DEMO-2024-NOVEMBER/README.md

 # DEMO-2024-NOVEMBER
 it has been an amazing year soo far , but the codes dont stop , keep working!!
-KEEP PUTTING THE HOURS , KEEP TRANING , AS THE RESULTS ARE SHOWING THE GRIND GETS MORE ADDICTIVE.
+KEEP PUTTING IN THE HOURS , KEEP TRANING , AS THE RESULTS ARE SHOWING THE GRIND GETS MORE ADDICTIVE.
 LETS SEE HOW THIS MONTH GOES.

 NOV 01
 i will be working on my daily tasks , i have issues hosting my ruby project , i have to sort that out.